ramanachagam99/SeleniumUIAutomation/README.md

 In Commandline as maven project- The testng.xml file is already configured in the pom.xml to execute tests automatically.

-I have created two tests which are independent of each other.
-There is a bit of slight performance issue with the website.
-As a result, I have to increase the wait timesto solve synchronisation issues.
-Please increase wait times if there is any issue running the tests.
+I have created two tests which are independent of each other.Please increase wait times if there is any issue running the tests.

 The folder Structure-